nelisson/InventoryManagementAPI/README.md

 - The API is intended for development and testing purposes.
 - Security and authentication mechanisms are not implemented as they were not specified in the requirements.
-- Concurrency is handled optimistically using row versioning with a `[Timestamp]` attribute in the model.
+- Concurrency is handled optimistically using Concurrency Check in a DateTime field.

 ---